 Top pick: Body-Solid EXM3000LPS

-Body-Solid is a world-renowned equipment manufacturer that’s specifically known for producing some of the best home gyms in the world, and without putting it lightly, they dominate when it comes to advanced workout machines.
+Body-Solid is a world-renowned exercise equipment manufacturer that’s specifically known for producing some of the best home gyms in the world, and without putting it lightly, they dominate when it comes to advanced workout machines.
 They have a number of highly-rated home gyms, Smith machines, and functional trainers in this category, but their EXM3000LPS Home Gym is by far the most comprehensive model.
-Combining 7 different workout stations into 1 compact system, the EXM3000LPS is capable of over 120 exercises and features not one but TWO 210 lb weight stacks for a total of 420 lbs of available weight.
+Combining 7 different workout stations into 1 compact system, the EXM3000LPS is capable of over 120 exercises and features not one but TWO adjustable 210 lb weight stacks for a total of 420 lbs of available weight.
 This system offers more exercises, more weight, more features, and more customization than any other model in the $2,000+ category.
 And the craziest part?
 It’s also the lowest in cost.

 Why we chose this model over competitors